dougdonohoe/ddpoker/README-DEV.md

 Back when this code was originally written and deployed, the code ran on the same machine as the database, so using the MySQL host of `localhost` or `127.0.0.1` was sufficient.
 To allow use from within Docker, we needed more flexibility here, so I added use of the `DB_HOST` environment variable.
-It's kind of a hack due to lack of features in Spring (see also `SpringHack`).
 The use of `host.docker.internal` in the `Dockerfile.pokerweb.docker` is likely Mac-specific.

 ### Game Engine Tools